Easy trail hiking with a steep bushwhack that connects two locations.

 The map below shows the exact topographic location of the trailhead

 I have been to Kelly Hollow several times and have the same experience every time: it’s so lovely, I forget to check my phone for service.
 I think there is some service in the parking area.
 After that, count on having no signal until you get up to Mill Brook Ridge.
+My network is Verizon.
 YMMV.